ErythroGuild/puck/README.md

 the server is used, if one has been specified. `!none` can be used to suppress pings if a server default has been configured.

-You can mute/unmute delist notifications from the bot with the following pair of commands:
+You can mute/unmute bulletin notifications from the bot with the following pair of commands:
 - `@Puck -mute`
 - `@Puck -unmute`